From Fr. Bob Schremmer, Vicar General & Moderator of Curia:

 ►Click here to view a few ideas for your reflection about the Roman Missal offered by Fr.
 Jim Baker

 To access updated information about each item listed, please click on each separate line.

 From Fr.
 Floyd McKinney, Chair, Presbyteral Council:

-► Click here to view the Presbyteral Council Minutes from August 16, 2011.
+►Click here to view the Presbyteral Council Notes from April 24, 2012.

 From Sr. Janice Grochowsky, CSJ, JCL, Chancellor: